zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/remove-db/deinstall-db/deinstall-db.md

 ### Prerequisites
 This lab assumes you have -
-- A Free Tier, Paid or LiveLabs Oracle Cloud account.
+- An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
 - Oracle Database 21c installed and configured.
 - Completed all previous labs successfully.

-## Task 1: Remove Oracle Database
+## **Task 1:** Remove Oracle Database

 To remove Oracle Database from your host system, do the following.